 These featured a broad wavy diagonal division of the shield, symbolic of the River Cam and the trade it brought to the county and the county’s many waterways.
 A gold double tressure, taken from the Scottish royal arms,

-the body that administered the territory until 1837.
+The Isle of Ely County Council bore arms that were derived from those of the Diocese of Ely,the body that administered the territory until 1837.
 These were red with three ducal coronets.
 These crowns were retained in the Ely council’s arms, along with white and blue wavy lines, indicative of the abundant local waterways, found in this territory termed an “isle”.

 Further reorganisation in 1974 led to the creation of yet another set of arms.